 An inventive cobbler with a taste for tradition, Francesco Russo traces his passion for ultra-feminine shoes back to childhood.
-“I was looking at my mother and my sisters getting dresses – he recalls – As soon as they wore heels, they immediately turned into magnificent creatures”.
+“I was looking at my mother and my sisters getting dressed – he recalls – As soon as they wore heels, they immediately turned into magnificent creatures”.

 A successful career in shoe design ensued.